My name is Dylan. I’m English, originally. I live in The Grand Duchy of Luxembourg. I’m a programmer by profession, and a poet by want.

 arts & ego is my identity website.

 You may note, from the layout, that I try to avoid stating the obvious.
 To do so presumes visitors are too dim to notice what’s around them.
 It’s an English cultural tic, I think, not to assume insulting things of strangers.

 Anyway, as a poet, I know to say what I want to say by not saying it.

-Stating personal pronouns seems to be a bit of a fad.
+Stating personal pronouns seems a bit of a fad.
 I’m not very good at fads.
-Worse, being bought up British, I feel anything personal is private.
-All the same, if you must:
+Worse, being British, I feel anything personal, such as a personal pronoun, is a private matter.
+All the same, to avoid appearing too fuddified:

 i, me, my, mine,